Configuring garak

 model, and optionally class, and set variables in the end.
 These will then

-be loaded as the plugin’s DEFAULT_PARAMS
+be loaded as the plugin’s DEFAULT_PARAMS attribute is parsed and used to

 populate instance attributes.